theATM/GeoObjectDetection/README.md

 # AirDetection
-The Repository for the Master Thesis in the Rem0te Sensing Object Detection
+The Repository for the Master Thesis in the Remote Sensing Object Detection

 ## Project Structure Chart